-Examples of Offshore Companies
+Examples of Panamanian Companies

 International Business Company (IBC)

-International Business Company formation is one of the most popular choices for organizations incorporating in Panama and similar offshore jurisdictions.
+International Business Company formation is one of the most popular choices for organizations incorporating Panama and similar jurisdictions.
 IBCs in Panama do not pay taxes on income that they generate outside of the country.

 Limited Liability Company (LLC)